Kazipet–Vijayawada section: Passenger movement

 is the only station on this line which is amongst the top hundred booking stations of Indian Railway.

 Loco sheds and coaching maintenance depots

-Kazipet diesel loco shed houses WDM-2, WDM-3A, WDG-3A and WDG-4 locos.
-Opened in 2006, Kazipet electric loco shed houses 150+ WAG-7 locos.
-Vijayawada diesel loco shed has WDM-2, WDP-1 locos, 30+ DEMus and 2 Railbus.
-Vijayawada electric loco shed opened in 1980, holds (as of 2012) 195+ locos.
-It houses WAG-5, WAM-4 and WAG-7 locos.
+Kazipet diesel loco shed houses WDG-4/4D locos.
+Opened in 2006, Kazipet electric loco shed houses 150+ WAG-7 and WAG-9 class locos.
+Vijayawada diesel loco shed has mostly WAG-9 locos only.
+Vijayawada electric loco shed opened in 1980, holds (as of 2026) 195+ locos.
+It houses WAG-9, WAP-7 and WAP-4 locos.

 There are coaching maintenance depots at Vijayawada and Kazipet.